usmanuuu52/Markdown/README.md

 [Click here to watch my kaggle feed](https://www.kaggle.com/)
 [usman]: https://www.kaggle.com/

-Kaggle home page [here][usman]
+Kaggle home page [Here] [usman]

 # 9- To connect images and figures with links
 If you want to enter to this website kindly scan the qr code below.

 ![qr](qr.png)

 [comment]: # (This is also a comment. it will not be shown in the output:)

 This is our customer picture of product:

 ![pic](pic.jpg)

 online picture:

 ![pic](https://www.google.com/search?q=usman+nasir&sxsrf=ALiCzsYXWNiEC_Xq5ZZsQltPTEKiKAFecw:1654840867495&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjXjcTQmqL4AhWk_7sIHT6MA7sQ_AUoAnoECAIQBA&biw=1366&bih=578&dpr=1#imgrc=jdECDL9wI7QSGM)

 # 10- Adding code or code blocks

 this is our first program `print("Hello world")`